-These wireless above ground solutions are easy to set up and modify as needed.
+These wireless dog fence above ground solutions are easy to set up and modify as needed.
 This means that, where possible, you can extend the range or relocate the transmitter.
 There is no need for hard landscaping to install wires and create precision layouts.
 The approach may be more simplistic, but it can offer the same results when used correctly.
 With the right range and correction signal, your pets can learn their boundaries.
 With time, they won’t need the collar at all.
-The added benefit here with these wireless models is that you can always re-use it if you ever get a new puppy.
+The added benefit here with the wireless dog fences is that you can always re-use them if you ever get a new puppy.

-1) Let your dog get used to the collar before you turn on the fence.
-There are lots of different things for dogs to get used to in this training programme. don’t give them too much to handle at once.
+- Let your dog get used to the collar before you turn on the fence.
+There are lots of different things for dogs to get used to in this training program.
+Don’t give them too much to handle at once.
 Let them wear the collar and get used to it for a few days.

-2) After a few days with the collar on, you can put them on the leash and walk them around the perimeter of the new boundary.
+- After a few days with the collar on, you can put them on the leash and walk them around the perimeter of the new boundary.
 Make sure to set out all the boundary flags and let the dog have a good sniff.
-Continue this for a few days to the dog begins to learn their limits in the yard.
+Continue this for a few days until the dog begins to learn its limits in the yard.

-3) Then you can activate the fence and the collar.
-Walk them round again and let them see what happens when they get close to the boundary zone.
+- Then you can activate the fence and the collar.
+Walk them around again and let them see what happens when they get close to the boundary zone.
 Don’t do this for too long.
 Limit the time they spend wearing the collar to avoid discomfort or distress.

-In short, it is possible to help your dog respect their boundaries with the right training and the best electric dog fence.
+In short, it is possible to help your dog respect their boundaries with the right training and the best invisible dog fence.

-The products that we have listed here today showcase some of the best features that are available in top rated dog containment systems.
-The in-ground dog fences are a little time consuming, but the best have strong, long wires for vast areas.
+The products that we have listed here today showcase some of the best features that are available in top-rated dog containment systems.
+The in-ground electric fences are a little time consuming, but the best have strong, long wires for vast areas.
 They also offer great connections to one or multiple collars.
 The wireless dog fences don’t have the same range or consistency, but they do have a simple installation process and are easy to use.
-They too have some great adjustable, waterproof collars with different correction modes.
+They, too, have some great adjustable, waterproof collars with different correction modes.